magentabusiness/magentabusiness.github.io/_includes/templates/install/integration/coap-docker.md

 - **Reattaching, stop and start commands**

-To reattach to the terminal (to see ThingsBoard logs) run:
+To reattach to the terminal (to see IoT Hub logs) run:

 ```
 docker attach tb-pe-coap-integration